ryanatkn/react-typescript-closing-the-loop/README.md

 It turns out that the *view* is where most loops get broken in the single page web apps of 2017.
 This is where React differs from most other popular view libraries and frameworks.
-If you can build your templates with a typed flavor of JavaScript, like TypeScript, you can close that part of the loop!
+If you can build your views with a typed flavor of JavaScript, like TypeScript, you can close that part of the loop!
 That's what React offers.
-Most view libraries do not allow building templates with JavaScript, and even though some libraries like Vue offer this as an alternative to string templates, they still miss critical aspects of type safety, and the vast majority
+Most view libraries do not allow building views with JavaScript, and even though some libraries like Vue offer this as an alternative to string templates, they still miss critical aspects of type safety, and the vast majority